shadyragi/laravel-blog-system/README.md

 ## 2 - import "blog.sql" into database called "blog"

-note: "if you have composer version 2.x , plz rename scopes folder located in "app/scopes" to app/Scopes with "S" capital for psr4 autoloading"

 ## 3 - navigate to the project folder and run "composer install"

 ## 4 - run cp .env.example .env